sonraisecurity/sonrai-public-assets/utilities/scripts/cpf-migrate-controls_README.md

 ## Example
 #### Full execution:
 ```
-python cpf-migrate-controls.py --source 123456789012 --target 987654321098
+python bulk_ticket_operations.py --source 123456789012 --target 987654321098
 ````
 This will fetch the disabled and protected services from the source account and migrate them to the target account.

 #### Dry run:
 ```
-python cpf-migrate-controls.py --source 123456789012 --target 987654321098 --test
+python bulk_ticket_operations.py --source 123456789012 --target 987654321098 --test
 ````
 This will simulate the migration, logging the actions without performing them.

 ## Notes
-The script retrieves the "scope" for the source and target AWS accounts before fetching the services.
+- The script retrieves the "scope" for the source and target AWS accounts before fetching the services.

-The script handles both "disabled" and "protected" services and migrates them to the target account.
+- The script handles both "disabled" and "protected" services and migrates them to the target account.
+- After migration, any service controls in the target account that also exist in the source account will be overwritten by the source account's state.
+Service controls that exist only in the target account will remain unchanged.
+- Any identities exempted for a service in the source account will ***NOT*** be copied to the target account.